Links are found in nearly all web pages. Links allow users to click their way from page to page.

-In HTML, links are defined with the <a> tag:
+Hyperlinks are defined with the HTML

-href attribute specifies the destination address (http://www.w3schools.com/html/)
+href attribute specifies the destination address (https://www.w3schools.com/html/)

 The link text is the visible part (Visit our HTML tutorial).

-Clicking on the link text, will send you to the specified address.
+Clicking on the link text will send you to the specified address.

-The example above used an absolute URL (A full web address).
+The example above used an absolute URL (a full web address).

-A local link (link to the same web site) is specified with a relative URL (without http://www....).
+A local link (link to the same web site) is specified with a relative URL (without https://www....).

 target attribute specifies where to open the linked document.

 _blank- Opens the linked document in a new window or tab

-_self- Opens the linked document in the same frame as it was clicked (this is default)
+_self- Opens the linked document in the same window/tab as it was clicked (this is default)

 _parent- Opens the linked document in the parent frame

 _top- Opens the linked document in the full body of the window